 MPAC 2010 and 2025

-The best way to achieve these goals was seen in the creation of a plan with the purpose to make deeper the economic interconnection between themselves in order to “promote growth, narrow development gaps, contribute to ASEAN integration and Community building process [...]” .
+The best way to achieve these goals was seen in the creation of a plan with the purpose to make deeper the economic interconnection between themselves in order to “promote growth, narrow development gaps, contribute to ASEAN integration and Community building process [...]”“Assessment of the Implementation of the Master Plan on ASEAN Connectivity”, 2010 Jakarta, ASEAN Secretariat, July 2017..
 This was adopted, on October 2010, under the name of the Master Plan for ASEAN Connectivity 2010 (MPAC 2010).
 The aim, a stronger community through economic development:

 This massive and ambitious plan consisted of 125 measures divided in physical, 55, institutional, 50 and people-to-people, 20.
 However, not only the size was ambitious but also the timeline given that 96 of them were due for completion by 2015, 9 after 2015 while 20 were given no specific timeline.
 In a context like that of Southeast Asia that involves both a peninsula, the Indochinese one, and numerous islands and archipelagos, the connectivity encompass both land and sea.
 Regarding the terrestrial connectivity, three are the main infrastructural measures identified in 2010: the ASEAN Highway Network (AHN); the transit transport route (TTR) aimed at moving heavy vehicles; and on the implementation of an efficient railway system, recognized in the Singapore Kunming Rail Link (SKRL).
 In total, almost 11.000 km of routes and rails to be built or upgraded.
 Naval transport, however, is the instrument that most of all contributes to ASEAN trade and in particular is divided between Inland Waterways Transport (IWT) and external waters, that is, Maritime Transport (MT): the former corresponds to about 51.000 km navigable, while, to exploit the latter, 47 main ports have been identified as fundamental.
 The improvement and implementation of these measures has shown difficult.
 As a matter of fact, by October 2016 only 39 measures have been completed.
 The implementation of the other 86 remains open, some of them already have an implementation plan in place, others don’t.
 To cite October 2016 is not accidental because it coincides with another important step taken by ASEAN countries: the adoption of the Master Plan for ASEAN Connectivity 2025 (MPAC 2025) on September, whose implementation started in the 2017.
 This project represents an important brick towards the accomplishment of a more concrete regional architecture through the tool of connectivity.
 However, after a more accurate analysis, the two documents demonstrate that some difficulties have not yet figured out by the ASEAN community.